EmanuelePiras/MasterMind/README.md

 ## make clean

-it will clean up object files (.o) and the executable programa (mastermind)
+it will clean up object files (.o) and the executable program (mastermind)

 ## 3) Run the program